AramZS/aramzs.xyz/src/content/noteworthy/2025-07-15-the-enshittification-of-american-power.md

 ---
-title: "Everything works badly, everything can be turned against you, and everyone else has fled"
+title: "\"Everything works badly, everything can be turned against you, and everyone else has fled\""
 tags:
   - Notable Articles
   - foreign affairs